jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

     - Use “Browse” button to select `~/Documents/Obsidian_vaults`
       - The Hypervisor has already created this folder for you
       - The Hypervisor has also already *opened* this folder for you.
 You can drag this folder’s folder alias icon into the Open/Save dialog box in order to set the correct location.
+    - ❑ Click the “Create” button

+## Unlock your remote vault
+- If your remote vault is encrypted, you’ll see a dialog box: “The remote vault ‘my vault’ is currently encrypted.
+Enter your password to unlock.
+- ❑ Enter the encryption password in the “Encryption password” text field
+  - This password is stored in the “Obsidian Sync encryption passwords” 1Password item
+- ❑ Click the “Unlock vault” button
+- New dialog box: “Setup connection”
+  - “You’re now connected to ‘my vault’
+  - There are two buttons
+    - “Manage excluded folders”
+    - “Start syncing”
+  - ❑ Click the “Start syncing” button

+## Turn on community plugins and install desired community plugins
+- ❑ Settings » Community plugins
+- ❑ Click the “Turn on community plugins”

+############### TODO: Need to add installing community plugins

 ## ############### TEMPORARY HOLDING PLACE FOR OLD, POSSIBLY OBSOLETE INSTRUCTIONS